AnotherKamila/anotherkamila.github.com/_posts/2013-08-02-iypt2013-trip-summary.md

 {% assign pic_root = '/photos/iypt2013/' %}

+**Not finished yet — published mainly in order to force me to finish it!**

 I thought writing a few (photo-accompanied) words about my experiences on this year's IYPT could be a good idea, so here it is.

 <!--more-->